LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/blender-resources.md

 The most important thing here however is the transform section.
 Because of the differences in Blender's and Unity's coordinate systems, exporting your model is not quite as straight-forward as you'd think.
 It's very easy to get your model pointing in the wrong direction, being sideways, or even upside down if you don't have correct values set.

 Blender considers "Forward" to be `-Y`, while in Unity it's `Z`.
 And "Up" in Blender is `Z`, while in Unity it's `Y`.
 "Forward" is illustrated with the green arrow in the image below, while the blue arrow is "Up".
-The left side represents Blender's coordinate space, center represents our export settings in Blender's space, while the right side represents the output in Unity.
+The left side represents Blender's coordinate space, center represents our export settings in Blender's space, while the right side represents the output in Unity's space.

+![Illustration: Blender coordinates to Unity](/images/lethallib/custom-enemies/blender/BlenderToUnityCoordinates.png)

 We set `Forward` (`-Y`) to `-Z Forward`, and `Up` (`Z`) to `Y Up` and our model appears correctly in Unity space.
-The reason `-Z Forward` becomes positive `Z` might be because technically, `Z` is inverted between Blender and Unity, which we can see in the image.
+The reason `-Z Forward` becomes positive `Z` might be because technically, `Z` is inverted between Blender and Unity, which we can see in the illustration.
-![Illustration: Blender coordinates to Unity](/images/lethallib/custom-enemies/blender/BlenderToUnityCoordinates.png)

 ## Exporting an Updated Version of Your Model For Unity